 We do therapy without “doing therapy.”
 In a small group setting, guided by qualified teachers and counselors, we talk about movies, music, novels and poems.
 We talk about Truth and Beauty – examine a “Grecian Urn” or two.
 Some say that all art is therapy.
 If this is even close to the truth, our boys get a ton of it while sharing their thoughts in writing and during lively group discussions, developing critical thinking skills in the process.
 In addition, all boys participate in at least one week-long adventure therapy session, during which they hike, camp, fish, rock-climb, rappel, cook over a campfire, and other activities.

 One key component of our therapeutic model is mentoring – the modeling of positive behaviors within a loving and supportive environment.
 Our low ratio allows each staff member, from counselor to cook, to spend quality time with each boy in the schoolroom, in the outdoors, and around the family hearth.
 In doing so, we are naturally drawn to storytelling.
 We all have a story.
 Happy, Sad, Tragic, Triumphant.
 It longs to be shared because we long to be understood.

-From a therapeutic perspective, what we see as our role in this story has a dramatic impact on how we view ourselves in relationship.
-Our beliefs make us able to overcome the problems we face in life, because they make us willing to receive help from those we love.
-Throughout our program, boys are encouraged to share and understand their story, as well as the stories of those around them.
-When people do this in community, understanding, compassion, and forgiveness become not only possible, but probable.
+From a therapeutic perspective, what we see as our role in this story has a dramatic impact on how we view ourselves in relationships.
+Our beliefs make us able to overcome the problems we face in life because they make us willing to receive help from those we love.
+Throughout our program, boys are encouraged to share and understand their stories, as well as the stories of those around them.